-The Group will comply with any Government and Regulatory Standards around rent setting; including the most recent Rent Standard issued by the Regulator of Social Housing (RSH) in February 2020, effective from 1 April 2020.
+The Group will comply with any Government and Regulatory Standards around rent setting.

 Rents for properties are reviewed and set annually as part of the Group's annual budget process.
-This rent policy is effective for all rents charged from 1 April 2021.
+This rent policy is effective for all rents charged from 1 April 2025.